THISISDINOSAUR/Anatomy/README.md

 - Other meta information in presets
 By including other information about presets (e.g what they ate, where they lived, temporal range etc.), further information could be inferred about generated creatures.
 How to best structure this information is unclear at this time, and this is a far off goal.
 Definitely would be cool though.
 Probably best if individual types of info are added as desired (e.g. temporal range would be an easy one to start with).

-- Preset inheritance
-Would be useful to define presets relative to other presets (e.g have a general Stegosauria, and then define Stegosauridae relative to that, etc.).
-Could have a concept of abstract presets, that are for inheriting from only, and don't represent real creatures.

 - Preset parameter ranges
 At least when it comes to certain parameters (e.g. spine distribution, soft tissue stuff), it may make sense for an individual species to have a range for certain parameters, rather than a specific value (e.g. tail length can be between 1.2 and 1.4, rather than just 1.3).
 Exactly how this would interact with any ML for the parameter value generation is unclear.
 May be worth implementing, and then ignoring it for most purposes (e.g. just taking the middle value).